symfony/symfony-docs/cookbook/workflow/new_project_svn.rst

         $ svn checkout http://myproject.googlecode.com/svn/trunk myproject

-4. Copy the Symfony2 project files in the subversion folder:
+4. Copy the Symfony2 project files in the Subversion folder:

    .. code-block:: bash

         $ mv Symfony/* myproject/

 5. Let's now set the ignore rules.
-Not everything *should* be stored in your subversion repository.
+Not everything *should* be stored in your Subversion repository.
 Some files (like the cache) are generated and others (like the database configuration) are meant to be customized on each machine.
 This makes use of the ``svn:ignore`` property, so that specific files can be ignored.